-Travel Photography: It’s About The Destination
+Travel Photography: It’s The Destination, Stupid!

-Or I could forget to remove the lens cap and everyone will just have to take my word for it.
-At any rate, if I don’t make the journey in order to witness it myself, it will have never happened for any of us.
-So, the journey is necessary after all, if not a necessary evil.
-With the right attitude – and good set of noise-cancelling headphones – the journey itself might not be so intolerable after all.
+And If I don’t screw things up too badly, I might even create something beautiful or meaningful that allows my audience to participate in this new experience with me.
+Or I could forget to remove the lens cap, and everyone will just have to take my word for it.
+At any rate, if I don’t make the journey, it will have never happened for any of us.
+So, the journey is indeed necessary after all, if not a necessary evil.
+But with the right attitude – and a good set of noise-canceling headphones – the journey itself might not be so intolerable after all.
 Just don’t let anyone tell you it’s not about the destination.